rootsandberries/irm-r-and-litsearchr/01-introduction-to-rstudio.md

 ~~~
 {: .language-r}

-Code that you type directly in the console will not be saved, though it is available in the History Pane.

-If you're working in RStudio Cloud you'll use the Console pane at first.
-If you're working in RStudio you'll use the Script pane first.

-## Script Pane (top left)
-This is sort of like a text editor, or a place to write and save code.
-You then tell RStudio to run the line of code, or multiple lines of code, and you can see it appear in the console as it is running.
-Then save the script as a .R file for future use, or to share with others.

-To execute code in RStudio and RStudio Cloud you use Ctrl+Enter (Cmd+Enter on a Mac).
-In RStudio, to create a new .R script file, use File > New File > R Script, and to open a script, use File > Open, or Recent Files to see files you’ve worked with recently.
-Save the R script by going to File > Save.
-In RStudio Cloud, type in `file.create("my_first_script.R")` in the console pane and hit Enter.
-The new file will appear in your Navigation pane.
-Click on it to open it up in your Script pane.

 If you type an incomplete command and you execute it, R will display a `+` prompt, which means R is waiting for you to type the rest of your command.
 Either finish the command or hit Escape to start over:

 ~~~